whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 Build up each other's dignity.
 Help each other remember what's important in life -- taking care of each other and the Earth.
 Being around excellent and beautiful people is the best antidote I know for the endless superficiality and corruption in the news and entertainment shows.

 Build spiritual strength together, with each person bringing out the best in everyone else.
 When you help each other and the Earth, living with high standards for yourself and each other, you will become more than a group of friends.
-You will become a healthy community, choosing your own beautiful way of life despite the laws and pressures of your unhealthy nation.
+You will become a healthy community, choosing your own beautiful way of life together despite the laws and pressures of your unhealthy nation.

+This is the difference between a friend group or collection of neighbors and a healthy community.
+Friends and neighbors may enjoy each other's company, but they may not have the same values and usually don't have their own high standards of behavior for each other.
+In healthy communities, whether people are neighbors or they're more spread out, people do share many of the same values and, most importantly, they hold themselves and each other to high standards.

 As a healthy community of people holding each other to high standards, your group's standards of appropriate behavior will become the laws you live by -- laws based not on dominance, exploitation and selfishness but on justice, respect, generosity, dignity, kindness, and bravery.

 The Haudenosaunee writers described how their "society was founded on concepts of moral justice, not statute law."[xxx-a basic call to consciousness|p38] Such a society can only exist when everyone has that spiritual strength to stand for what's right.
-And building new communities where people cultivate that spiritual strength together is part of the path to building new healthy nations.
+And building new healthy communities where people cultivate that spiritual strength together is part of the path to building new healthy nations.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #28<br/>Serve the Earth Together</div>
 <div class="rev-act-body">People have unity when they all deeply care about the same things.
 This is part of the magic of the Haudenosaunee's Thanksgiving Address -- among other things, it's a public statement where they remind themselves of their shared gratitude for the Earth, and how important the Earth is to them.<br/><br/>Build unity with others by caring for the Earth together.
 Whether you're protecting a forest or river from destruction or pollution, or enriching the soil or creating new bird habitat, find a practical way with others to give back to the nonhumans who give us humans so much.</div></div>